forge-55/bunkeros/INSTALL.md

 ## About This Guide

-BunkerOS is an Arch-based Linux distribution built on CachyOS's performance-optimized foundation.
-This guide covers the current installation workflow, which uses the CachyOS installer as a foundation before applying BunkerOS's Sway environment and configuration.
+BunkerOS is a vanilla Arch-based Linux distribution with custom optimizations.
+This guide covers the installation workflow, which uses the standard Arch installation process before applying BunkerOS's Sway environment and configuration.

 ## Prerequisites